dlwhitehurst/iyam/README.md

 ##Introduction

 This application is really just my personal application to maintain and administer things that are important to me.
-Currently I have a header with a made up business name, however I'm just going to provide a feature where the header can be changed using the upload feature (modified).
+This is an application for me to use.
+Currently I just have a header that was
+interesting and worked for me, however I'm going to provide a feature where the header can be changed using the upload feature (modified).

 This application was created using an AppFuse archetype.
 This was setup using Maven with a command built on this page, http://appfuse.org/display/APF/AppFuse+QuickStart